timdose/webshots/README.md

 Webshots
 ========

-This is a working prototype type of a simple command line utility to take screenshots of lists of urls.
+Webshots is a prototype of a simple command line utility to take screenshots of lists of urls.